opensearch-project/opensearch-sdk-java/PLUGIN_MIGRATION.md

 The `SDKRestClient` provides wrapper methods matching the `Client` API (but not implementing it), implemented internally with the (soon to be deprecated) `RestHighLevelClient`.
 While this speeds migration efforts, it should be considered a temporary "bridge" with follow up migration efforts to the `OpenSearchClient` planned.
  - While the class names and method parameters are the same, the `Request` and `Response` classes are often in different packages.
 In most cases, other than changing `import` statements, no additional code changes are required.
 In a few cases, there are minor changes required to interface with the new response class API.

-The `client.execute(action, request, responseListener)` method is not yet implemented.
-Instead:
+The `client.execute(action, request, responseListener)` method is implemented on the SDKClient.
- - Instantiate an instance of the corresponding transport action
- - Pass the `request` and `responseListener` to the action's `doExecute()` method.

-Remove the transport action inheritance from HandledTransportAction.
-This may change to direct inheritance of `TransportAction` and implementation of `execute()`.
+Change the transport action inheritance from HandledTransportAction to directly inherit from `TransportAction`.

 ### Replace RestHandler with ExtensionRestHandler